marigroc/pinterest-data-pipeline53/README.md

 7. **Creation of Kafka Topics:**
    - Create three Kafka topics on the Kafka EC2 client machine for three tables.
 Utilize the Bootstrap server string and Apache Zookeeper connection string obtained from the MSK cluster.
 ### Connecting MSK Cluster to an S3 Bucket
-Detailed process is described in the corresponding prerequisite lessons.
+The detailed process is described in the corresponding prerequisite lessons.
 Here are the general steps:
 1. **Amazon S3 Bucket Creation:**
    - In the Amazon S3 console, create an S3 bucket.
 This bucket will serve as the destination for data extracted from Amazon RDS.